testinstance-1/HTSAgent-Task-Shashwat-Shlok/README.markdown

 - **Missing Data**: Verify that all CSV files and the General Notes PDF are in the correct paths specified in `Config`.
 - **RAG Issues**: If RAG responses are vague, check the FAISS index (`faiss_index/`) and force re-ingestion via the Streamlit checkbox.

-## Demo Video

-A demo video showcasing TariffBot’s capabilities is available at [Insert Link].
-It demonstrates the RAG and tariff calculator agents using the sample queries, along with bonus features like export options and multi-section ingestion.

 ## Submission Details

-This project was developed for the HTS AI Agent coding task by [Your Name].
-For feedback or inquiries, contact [Your Email].
+This project was developed for the HTS AI Agent coding task by Shashwat Shlok.
+For feedback or inquiries, contact sshashwat10@gmail.com.

-- GitHub Repository: [Insert Link]
-- Demo Video: [Insert Link]

 ## Acknowledgments